 Ever wondered how much you can trust online reviews when researching businesses, products, or services?
-Many businesses are in fierce competition for better reviews, search engine positions (SEO), and star ratings, but some “bad actors” use unethical tactics.
+Many businesses are in fierce competition for better reviews, search engine positions, AI recommendations, and star ratings, but some “bad actors” use unethical tactics.
 They might write fake positive reviews to boost their own ratings, or post fake negative ones to harm competitors.
 Scammers also use fake reviews to extort money from companies.
 Additionally, personal grudges, jealousy, or disgruntled employees can lead to unfair and biased reviews aimed at hurting businesses.

 To tackle the issue of fake and fraudulent reviews, we conducted a research study that reveals concerning findings, 23% of online reviews are fake.
 Another 24% are likely genuine but poorly written, which can still mislead consumers, and some could be fake as well.
 For example, some reviews only have star rating (positive or negative) but no content, it is hard to determine if they are real unless they came from established accounts.
 Only 53% of the reviews we analyzed are genuinely real from customers who had personal first hand experiences with the businesses, product or service.